This post was last updated on September 26th, 2022 at 04:33 pm.

 In churches, the task of choosing the financial software shouldn’t be taken lightly.
 When using the wrong software, the ramifications are devastating.
-The not for profit legal standard is written by the FASB in the Topic 958, Not-For-Profit Entities and the amendment for the Topic 958.
+The not-for-profit legal standard is written by the FASB in Topic 958, Not-For-Profit Entities, and the amendment for the Topic 958.
 Both are used together to inform churches of the reporting requirements by the IRS.

-The financial software should not make users repeat data entry.
-For example if the user already entered donations in for the week, the financial software should not require them to enter in the deposit.
+The financial software should not make users repeat data entries.
+For example, if the user already entered donations for the week, the financial software should not require them to enter in the deposit.
 The financial software should know the deposit based on the donation entry.
-Likewise if there was a mistake upon donation entry such as entering an incorrect donation amount, the user should be able to correct the donation record, and the church financial records should automatically reflect that – i.e. the checkbook and revenue accounts.
+Likewise, if there was a mistake upon donation entry such as entering an incorrect donation amount, the user should be able to correct the donation record, and the church financial records should automatically reflect that – i.e. the checkbook and revenue accounts.

 The problem with payroll outside the church financial software

 Any good church financial software will have payroll in it.
-When the software does not have payroll or the church decides to outsource their payroll for other reasons, then the church creates two disjointed systems.
-Payroll should never be outside the church financial software.
-Some churches don’t have the expertise to do payroll in house which is why they use an outside service.
+When the software does not have payroll or the church decides to outsource its payroll for other reasons, then the church creates two disjointed systems.
+Payroll should never be outside the church’s financial software.
+Some churches don’t have the expertise to do payroll in-house which is why they use an outside service.
 In these cases, we recommend hiring someone for payroll, but require that they must use the church’s financial software.
 This should be a non-negotiable understanding.